AFraderaSola/Scerevisiae_RBPs_Interactome/README.md

 Code and data for the *S. cerevisiae* RBP interactome project.
 Data from this project is published under the following title:

-**RNA-dependent interactome allows network-based assignment of RBP functionality**
+**"RNA-dependent interactome allows network-based assignment of RBP functionality"**

 Within this repository, the code to generate all the analysis and figures on the paper is provided.